 Years” and designed for the general public, the audience heard from Drs.
 Lynn Allen

 research to develop clinical applications for skin grafting, vision restoration

 and regenerative biology, respectively.

-Continue reading “Dane County High School Students Attend Stem Cell Conference at Wisconsin Institutes for Discovery”
+Continue reading “Dane County High School Students Attend Conference for Stem Cells at Wisconsin Institutes for Discovery”

 20 Years of Human Pluripotent Stem Cells: Current Clinical Trials and Regulatory Framework